margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** document, wire, anchor, air, leak, alert, hack, network, fake, story

 ## Nostalgia ##
-A sense of childlike innocence, of home, a childhood memory that remains pure and unexlored.
+A sense of childlike innocence, of home, a childhood memory that remains pure and unexplored.
 A longing for a purity within that belongs to people.
 A positive aspect of the world that lasts throughout time.
-A vintage piece of something that losts throughout time.
+A vintage piece of something that lasts throughout time.

 <br>